keshav37a/hospital-interface-system/readme.md

 * Post - Create new Report for a patient
 * Get - fetch all reports of a patient

-To test the api, open the terminal in split mode./ Type `npm start` in one terminal and run./
+To test the api, open the terminal in split mode.
+Type `npm start` in one terminal and run.
-Type `npm test` in one terminal and run./
+Type `npm test` in the other terminal and run.